Variable electro-optic shearing interferometry for ultrafast single-photon-level pulse characterization: Abstract

 \section{Abstract}

 Despite the multitude of available methods, the characterisation of ultrafast pulses remains a challenging endeavour, especially at the single-photon level.
 We introduce a pulse characterisation scheme that maps the magnitude of its short-time Fourier transform.
 Contrary to many well-known solutions it does not require nonlinear effects and is therefore suitable for single-photon-level measurements.
-Our method is based on introducing a series of controlled time and frequency shifts, where the latter is performed via an electro-optic modulator allowing a fully-electronic experimental control.
-We characterized the full spectral and temporal width of a classical and single-photon-level pulse and successfully reconstructed their spectral phase and amplitude.
-The method can be extended by implementing a phase-sensitive measurement and is naturally well-suited to partially-incoherent light.
+Our method is based on introducing a series of controlled time and frequency shifts, where the latter is performed via an electro-optic modulator allowing a fully-electronic experimental control. \MJ{We characterized the full spectral and temporal width of a classical and single-photon-level pulse and successfully tested the applicability of the reconstruction algorithm of the spectral phase and amplitude.} The method can be extended by implementing a phase-sensitive measurement and is naturally well-suited to partially-incoherent light.